-According to Iranian researchers, Black seed can be as effective as the skin cream Betamethasone in decreasing severity of eczema. (>)
+Topically black seed oil is also used in acne, eczema and thrush.
+According to Iranian researchers, Black seed can be as effective as the skin cream Betamethasone in decreasing the severity of eczema (35).

 It also helps women to recover from PCOS (caused by insulin resistance), the most frequent cause of infertility in women.

-Black seed oil also helps glaucoma sufferers by increasing acetylcholine levels (>).
+Black seed oil also helps glaucoma sufferers by increasing acetylcholine levels (5).

-Black cumin seeds and oil are carminative, which means they can support digestion and decrease digestive problems including gas, bloating, and stomach pain (>).
+Black cumin seeds and oil are carminative, which means they can support digestion and decrease digestive problems including gas, bloating, and stomach pain (39).

-Black seed oil is often recommended and successfully used for intestinal parasites especially when combined with other natural remedies such as Wormwood (>).
+Black seed oil is often recommended and successfully used for intestinal parasites especially when combined with other natural remedies such as Wormwood (39).

 Black seed oil is helpful for the maintenance of a healthy nervous system.
-It stimulates immune system (by increasing immunoglobulin production), helps fight infections, can be useful in managing headaches, sinusitis and bronchitis.
+It stimulates the immune system (by increasing immunoglobulin production), helps fight infections and can be useful in managing headaches, sinusitis and bronchitis.

-For external use, it can be used alone or mixed with equal amount of other cold-pressed oils such as raw coconut oil or castor oil and applied to the skin as part of a daily skincare routine and to hair as an excellent hair tonic.
+For external use, it can be used alone or mixed with an equal amount of other cold-pressed oils such as raw coconut oil or castor oil and applied to the skin as part of a daily skincare routine and to hair as an excellent hair tonic.

 It’s possible that black seed oil can increase the effects of certain medications including beta-blockers such as metoprolol (Lopressor) and the blood thinner warfarin (Coumadin) as black seed oil may slow blood clotting and together with warfarin it may increase the risk of bleeding.

-Since there is insufficient scientific data available concerning safety during pregnancy and breastfeeding talk to your doctor before using black seed oil if you are pregnant, breastfeeding, are currently taking any medication or having a medical condition.
+Since there is insufficient scientific data available concerning safety during pregnancy and breastfeeding talk to your doctor before using black seed oil if you are pregnant, breastfeeding, are currently taking any medication or have a medical condition.

 In people with oversensitive immune system black seed may cause an allergic rash when taken by mouth or applied to the skin.